ameros/gedcom-svg-tree/README.md

 # gedcom-svg-tree
-It is simple, yet UNIQUE way of presenting family tree.
+This is simple, yet UNIQUE way of presenting family tree.
 Each parents become a node of the tree.

 ![](img/vertical.png)

-## Purpose
+## PURPOSE
 The idea initially was as simple as:
 - to visualize own family tree
 - quite privately without passing data to any online system out there